casadi/casadi/doxygen/sphinx/source/install/installation.rst

   specifications that can be dynamically loaded by alpaqa.
 * ``libalpaqa-dev`` contains all development files such as headers and CMake configuration files needed to compile software that invokes alpaqa solvers.
+* ``libalpaqa-tools`` contains command line utilities such as alpaqa-driver, which can be used to invoke the solvers directly, without the need to write any C++ code.

 Alternatively, the .tar.gz file can be extracted and installed manually.